Soyuz TM-23: Atlantis launched

-Preparations for Docking
+Preparations for docking

 During the first two days of the mission, Atlantis Commander Kevin Chilton and Pilot Richard Searfoss began jet firings to guide Atlantis's journey toward Mir.
 The crew prepared for the docking by checking out communications equipment and docking and alignment aids.
 They also activated Spacehab and began orbital operations for Biorack experiments.
 Mission Specialists Linda Godwin and Michael Clifford checked out the space suits and equipment for their upcoming EVA.

-Atlantis Approaches Mir
+Atlantis approaches Mir

 On mission day 3, when Atlantis was within 8 miles of the station, Chilton fired the orbital maneuvering system engines in the terminal phase initiation burn.
-As the two spacecraft completed another orbit, Atlantis approached Mir from below along the R-bar, using rendezvous radar to track its approach rate and measure it's distance.
+As the two spacecraft completed another orbit, Atlantis approached Mir from below along the R-bar, using rendezvous radar to track its approach rate and measure its distance.

 Third Atlantis/Mir Docking

 Chilton took manual control at one-half mile below the Mir, executing a 180 degree yaw rotation to align Atlantis with the Docking Module on Kristall.
 He used the ODS centerline camera as an aid in refining and maintaining the alignment.
 At 12:34 UTC on March 24, he achieved contact, adding Atlantis to a space station complex that then totaled 230 tons.
 After confirmation of docking, leak checks and pressurization of the docking vestibule, the hatches were opened and the two crews greeted each other.
 Shortly afterward, the Atlantis crew installed ducts to aid in circulating air between the two spacecraft during the docking phase.